edubart/nelua-lang/docs/pages/overview.md

 print(d.name, d.age)
 ```

+Records are straight translated to C structs.
+{:.alert.alert-info}

 ### Pointer

-Pointer is like in C, points to a region in memory of a specific type:
+A pointer points to a region in memory of a specific type:

 ```nelua
 local n = nilptr -- a generic pointer, initialized to nilptr